Ecosystem-Infra/web-test-transformer/README.md

 and then attempt to verify that file.
 No summary output is provided since all the output is related to the single file.

-For a directory, the tool will iterate through the files in that directory (non-recursively), only transforming .html tests.
+For a directory, the tool will iterate through the files in that directory (recursively), transforming all the . js files then all the .html files.
 Each file is handled like a single file above (transformed then verified).
 It is not batch-transformed then batch-verified.
 This could lead to problems if files depend on each other, since the dependent file might be transformed first and verification would fail.
 After running on a directory, the tool provides summary output detailing the transformations that completed